the project

 3) Accessibility: compatibility with the publication on platforms/repositories.
 Interoperability: Data model exchange formats.

 4) Visualization: graphic output to communicate scientific content throughout the 3D models.

 To describe these qualities, a detailed reference Glossary will be written up.
 One of the critical issues of the current situation is the lack of a shared vocabulary referred to as hypothetical virtual 3D reconstruction.

 Furthermore, a digital repository will be developed to enhance the transmissibility of these models.

-Currently, there are several internet platforms or projects (i.e., Inception-project Horizon 2020 https://www.inception- project.eu/en) with digital collections of the European architectural heritage.
+Currently, there are several internet platforms or projects (i.e., Inception-project Horizon 2020 https://www.inception-project.eu/en) with digital collections of the European architectural heritage.
 The innovation of our digital repository consists of being entirely dedicated to artefacts that have never been built or have been destroyed.
 The truly innovative and important aspect, compared to the existing platforms, will be how these three-dimensional models will be “presented” to experts and the public (Open Access).
 The goal is to create a digital 3D repository that can transmit, together with the finished product (3D model), also the essential information for the critical evaluation of the work.
 The platform, therefore, will have two different and complementary vocations.
 The first is being a reference place for scholars (architects, engineers, art historians, archaeologists, and other field experts) where they can share, download and study 3D reconstructions and the sources used to build them, with the emphasis on scientific correctness.
 The second is being a public repository accessible to laypersons (non-experts) and will contribute to the valorisation of the European architectural and cultural heritage.

 Finally, the dissemination activity in the academic world and in the public world is an important goal of this project.
 The CoVHer project targets are the students and scholars of architecture, engineering, archaeology, restoration, history of art, professionals of CH and the public.
 Among the objectives is to create teaching modules of university courses dedicated exclusively to the virtual reconstructions of CH.
-Raising awareness among the academic world and the public on the possibility of scientifically reconstructing the past, through virtual reconstructions, is a way to increase the cultural and social cohesion of European citizens.

-The project was designed to develop and test the proposed methodology in different ways: Architectural Drawing Workshop (ADW) + Online Courses and OER + Innovative didactic modules.
 The CoVHer project is based on a collaboration between partners from five different European countries (I, D, P, Po, S).
 This cooperation is partly guaranteed by the professionalism of the partners who have experience in international projects and collaborations.

 The work will be divided into five phases accompanied by continuous monitoring of the activities, and collection of feedback for the improvement of the methodologies.
 For this reason, all partners will actively participate in all phases of the project.